projectdiscovery/cloudlist/README.md

 </p>

-Cloudlist is a multi-cloud tool for getting Assets (Hostnames, IP Addresses) from Cloud Providers.
+Cloudlist is a multi-cloud tool for getting Assets from Cloud Providers.
 This is intended to be used by the blue team to augment Attack Surface Management efforts by maintaining a centralized list of assets across multiple clouds with very little configuration efforts.

 # Features